petrokoriakin1/hotwired-november-todoapp/README.md

 ## Local dev setup

-Make sure you have `ruby 3.2.2`, `rails 7.1.1` and `PostgreSQL` on your machine.
+Make sure you have `ruby 3.2.2`, `rails 7.1.1` and `PostgreSQL 16.0` on your machine.
 To install them, [a brief guide from GoRails](https://gorails.com/setup) can be used.

 ```
 bundle install

-bin/rails db:create db:migrate
+bin/rails db:create db:migrate db:seed

 bin/dev
 ```